pedrojunqueira/blog/content/posts/object-pointer-python.md

 {'key': [[0, 1, 2, 3, 4, 5, 6, 7, 8, 9]]}
 ```

-When I appended the list to the dict key list it kept on adding items to the list in both the dict and the bizarre_list.
-This is what python does, but I wanted a different behavior.
-The intention is to the list be at the state in iteration `i == 6`
+When I appended the `list` to the `dict` value `list`.
+After I done that it kept on adding items to the list in both the `dict` and the `bizarre_list`.
+This is what python does because they just are the same object, but I wanted a different behavior.
+The intention is to the `list` be at the state in iteration `i == 6`

-to achieve this just use the python module `copy` and the function `deepcopy`
+To achieve this just use the python module `copy` and the function `deepcopy`

 ```python